Electoral system of New Zealand: Mixed-member proportional (MMP) representation

 Seats in parliament are allocated to electorate MPs first, and then parties fulfil their remaining quota (based on their share of the party vote) from their list members.
-A closed list is used, and list seats are allocated by the Sainte-Laguë method, which favours minor parties more than the alternative D'Hondt method.
+A closed list is used, and list seats are allocated by the Sainte-Laguë method, which is unbiased and does not favour larger parties like the alternative D'Hondt method.
 If a party has more electoral district seats than it is entitled to based on the proportional party vote, then it receives overhang seats.
 A party is allowed to keep any overhang seats it wins and the other parties are not awarded compensation seats.
 This first occurred following the 2005 general election, when the Māori Party won 4 electorates, despite its overall party vote (2.1%) only entitling it to 3 seats; thus, it received one overhang seat and the 48th Parliament subsequently consisted of 121 MPs.

 Only parties registered with the Electoral Commission can submit party lists; unregistered parties can contest elections but cannot provide party lists.
 Not all registered parties submit a party list.
 Reasons for this may vary and include missing the deadline.
 The following registered parties did not submit party lists: